 Sipuleucel-T can cause stroke.

-- Tumor lysis syndrome.
-As tumor cells die, they break apart and release their contents into the blood.
-This causes a change in certain chemicals in the blood, which may cause damage to organs, including the kidneys, heart, and liver.
+T-VEC can cause tumor lysis syndrome.
+In this syndrome, the tumor cells die and break apart in the blood.
+This changes certain chemicals in the blood, which may cause damage to organs like the kidneys, heart, and liver.

 Since T-VEC is made from herpesvirus it can sometimes cause a herpesvirus infection that can lead to: